 Instructed to appear as a led junior in a multi-handed fraud trial of an alleged value in excess of £25m.
 The case concerns high-yield investments into European Medium-Term Notes which the Crown allege were fraudulent in nature.
-The matter is listed in January 2020 with a time estimate of between 4 and 6 months.

 Operation Joy (2019)

 Led Junior in a multi-handed confiscation case following an application by the Crown to reconsider the available amount under section 22 Proceeds of Crime Act 2002.

 Defence Counsel in multi-handed money laundering trial.
 Will’s client was one of only two defendants acquitted from the nine who stood trial.

 R v AL (2018)

 Led Junior in an appeal to the Court of Appeal of a decision of the Crown Court not to vary a restraint order.